Business & Finance

 The time between doing work and getting paid eats into your cash.
 Shorten it with three habits:

 Invoice immediately.
-Don’t batch invoices at month-end.
+Don't batch invoices at month-end.
 Send invoices as soon as work is done or milestones are hit.
 Every day you wait is a day without cash.
+Invoices sent within 24 hours get paid 1.5x faster on average.
+Free invoice generators let you send from your phone—no excuse to delay.

 Incentivise early payment.
 Offer a small discount (e.g. 2% for payment within 7 days) or make net-7 your default instead of net-30.
-Many clients will pay sooner when there’s a carrot.
+Many clients will pay sooner when there's a carrot.
+See our payment terms guide for how to structure this.

 Keep inventory lean.
 If you hold stock, only order what you need.
 Excess inventory ties up cash that could cover payroll or opportunities.